rfebbo/ReinforcementLearing_Cpp/README.md

 This repository contains code for reinforcement learning in a finite state environment based on cart-pole dynamics.
-This code was developed for CURENT at The University of Tennessee.
+This code was developed for CURENT at The University of Tennessee Knoxville.

 ![image info](./info/readme_pic-1.jpg)
 ![image info](info/readme_pic-2.jpg)